Siudya/ORB_FPGA/README.md

 ## Introduction
-This project implements a ORB feature extractor accelerator on FPGA (on PYNQ-Z2 board).ORB feature is a kind of image feature based on oriented FAST feature and BRIEF descriptor.
-It's used in feature mapping of some famous work such as ORB-SLAM.Here is a brief explanation of how ORB Features are extracted.
+This project implements a ORB feature extractor accelerator on FPGA (on PYNQ-Z2 board).ORB ( **O**riented FAST and **R**otated **B**RIEF) feature is a kind of image feature based on oriented FAST feature and BRIEF descriptor.
+It's easy to calculate and robust to rotating so it's widely used in embedded computer vision application.For example, it's used in feature matching of some SLAM (**S**imultaneous **L**ocalization **A**nd **M**apping) system, such as [ORB-SLAM][https://github.com/raulmur/ORB_SLAM] and [ORB-SLAM2][https://github.com/raulmur/ORB_SLAM2].
+Here is a brief explanation of how ORB Features are extracted.
 <div align=center>
 <img src="./pynq_notebook/data/ORB.jpg" />
 </div>

 The extractor will take a gray image and applys a FAST extractor on it.
-After feature points being found, it will calculate m01 and m10 moment of the feature points and figure out the angle of them.
-Calculating BRIEF descriptors needs the angle and a gray image which is the original gray image applied a 7x7 gaussian filter.
+After feature points being found, it will calculate m01 and m10 moment of the feature points and figure out the angles of them.
+Calculating BRIEF descriptors needs those angles and a gray image which is the original gray image applied a 7x7 gaussian filter.
 ![Accelerator](./pynq_notebook/data/accel.jpg)
 ## Result
 ### 1.Resource Utilizaton (on Pynq-Z2)